The Master of Public Administration Program

 at California State University Fullerton

-is the original public administration program in Orange County, educating professionals since 1968.
-The program has approximately 120 students and builds upon students' experience and interest in American government and public policy at the local, state, or federal level and in the nonprofit sector.
-With more than four decades in Orange County we have strong relationships with local governments and agencies in and around Southern California which employ many of our graduates.
-Alumni include city managers in at least six Orange County cities and leaders in many others as well as managers in public and nonprofit agencies across the region.
+We are the original public administration program in Orange County, educating professionals since 1968.
+The program has approximately 120 students and builds upon students' experiences and interests in American government and public policy at the local, state or federal level, and in the nonprofit sector.
+With more than four decades in Orange County, we have strong relationships with local governments and agencies in and around Southern California which employ many of our graduates.
+Alumni include city managers in at least six Orange County cities, leaders in many others cities, and managers in public and nonprofit agencies across the region.

-is to prepare our students for a career in public service by providing a core set of competencies anchored on the foundations of scholarly research and professional practice.
+To prepare our students for a career in public service by providing a core set of competencies anchored in the foundations of scholarly research and professional practice.
 Our students develop knowledge, skills, and public service values that equip them to be ethical and exceptional leaders in their communities who act with a commitment to public service, democratic values, accountability, social equity, and diversity.

 Alan Saltzstein Excellence Scholarship

 The Saltzstein Scholarship is awarded in fall and spring semesters to an MPA student who has completed the first year (6-12 units) of the MPA program.
 This scholarship is designed to recognize, reward, and encourage our top students as they progress through the MPA.
 If you'd like to donate to this scholarship, please click here: